emipa606/RimCuisine2MealsandMunchiesExpansion/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1833592940

 - Added bulk recipes for canned-stuff, lavish and extravagant meals.
-- The 1.3 mod now uses the https://steamcommunity.com/sharedfiles/filedetails/?id=2558008936]Universal Fermenter instead of the previously included Expandable Fermenting
+[strike]- The 1.3 mod now uses the https://steamcommunity.com/sharedfiles/filedetails/?id=2558008936]Universal Fermenter instead of the previously included Expandable Fermenting
-- UF code and graphics by Charlotte
+- UF code and graphics by Charlotte[/strike]
+- As the Universal Fermenter has been superseded by https://steamcommunity.com/sharedfiles/filedetails/?id=2633514537][SYR] Processor Framework the mod has been updated to use this instead.

 ![Image](https://i.imgur.com/7Gzt3Rg.png)